User Defined Literals

 This has a few implications.
 Most notably, it means the type returned must support the unary - operator.
 But also, we need to be mindful of the order of operations, particularly when dealing with conversions.

-Advice: Don’t Overuse User-Defined Literals
+Don’t Overuse User-Defined Literals

 We could even allow multiple arguments in a string, and then parse them out within our function or class:

 But, just because we can do something, doesn’t mean we should.
-Techniques like this really don’t save many keystrokes and are less clear than calling a constructor the regular way:
+Techniques like this don’t save many keystrokes and are less clear than calling a constructor the regular way:

-Character{"Legolas", Race::Elf, 100};
+Player{"Legolas", Race::Elf, 100};

 This way also provides more help from our tooling.
 As soon as our IDE recognizes what class we’re constructing, it can jump in and assist us by telling us what arguments we need.
 And, if we get it wrong, the compiler will throw an error at the exact location where we’re passing an invalid argument.